object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

 terminal program you are using on which operating system, but we are only concerned with the commands to the right of the prompt.
-The first of these, `cd` (*change directory*) switches the current folder to `src`.
-The second command actually runs the Python interpreter on `hello.py`.
+The first of these, `cd` (*change directory*) switches the current folder to :file:`src`.
+The second command actually runs the Python interpreter on :file:`hello.py`.
 Depending on what is installed on your computer, it might also be possible to leave off the `3` at the end of `python3`, however on some systems the plain `python` command is still linked to the old version 2 of Python, so it's better to be explicit and type `python3`.
-When we press the `enter` key after the last line above, our tiny Python script `hello.py` runs and the following is displayed:
+When we press the :kbd:`enter` key after the last line above, our tiny Python script :file:`hello.py` runs and the following is displayed:

 .. code-block:: console